 A Graveside service with military honors will be at St. Ignatius Cemetary on Monday, June 20th at 10:00 in the morning.
 Donations in Ray's memory can be made to the Sanford Salvation Army.

 Arrangements are under the direction of the Lafrance-Lambert & Black Funeral Home, 29 Winter Street, Sanford.

 Condolences may be expressed at www.blackfuneralhomes.com

-To send sympathy gifts to the family or plant a tree in memory of Raymond Charpentier, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Raymond Charpentier, please visit our Tree Store.